Uncovering Logit Suppression Vulnerabilities in LLM Safety Alignment: Detailed Settings of Evaluation Experiment

 \subsection{Experiment Environment}

-We implement all three baselines and \tool on an Ubuntu 22.04 System having 256 cores of CPU with 512 GB RAM.
-Our server also includes two NVIDIA A100 GPUs with a total of 160 GB video memory (80 GB each).
+We implement all five baselines and \tool on an Ubuntu 22.04 System having 256 cores of CPU with 512 GB RAM.
+Our server also includes two NVIDIA A100 GPUs with a total of 160 GB of video memory (80 GB each).